-Item I Description

-Name A character string you enter to identify the Subgroup.
-The name must be unique with other Subgroups defined under the same Parent (Device or
+Item Description Name A character string you enter to identify the Subgroup.
+The name must be unique with other Subgroups defined under the same Parent (Device or Subgroup).

-Subgroup).

 Description A description for your reference only.

-Data Current This sets the default Data Current Threshold setting for all Subgroups and Threshold Tags belonging to this Subgroup.
-The Subgroup defaults to the setting of the this setting.
+Data Current Threshold This sets the default Data Current Threshold setting for all Subgroups and Tags belonging to this Subgroup.

-Tags belonging to this Subgroup.
 The Subgroup defaults to the setting of the parent Device or Subgroup in which it belongs.
 Click on the Override button to enter a different value.
-See the Tag properties dialog for the meaning of

-Valid Entries: 0 to 60000 msec, default 0 (0 means always read)

-Update Cache After Successful

-Cache This sets the default Update Cache After Successful Write setting for all subgroups and Tags belonging to this Subgroup.
+See the Tag properties dialog for the meaning of this setting.
+Valid Entries: 0 to 60000 msec, default 0 (0 means always read) Update Cache After Successful Write This sets the default Update Cache After Successful Write setting for all Subgroups and Tags belonging to this Subgroup.
 The Subgroup defaults to the setting of the parent Device or Subgroup in which it belongs.
-Click on the setting of the parent Device or Subgroup in which it belongs.

-the setting of the parent Device or Subgroup in which it belongs.
 Click on the Override button to enter a different value.
 See the Tag properties dialog for the meaning of this setting.
 Default is checked.